Backstory and Context

 During the twentieth century, the Martinsburg Roundhouse added three more shops to the site: the blacksmith shop, rehabilitation shop, and the saw house.
 These shops were an asset to the roundhouse when the site transitioned to being a "maintenance of way" shop.
 Maintenance of way refers to repairing railroad property such as tracks, bridges, and equipment cars.
 The Martinsburg Roundhouse shops operated as a maintenance of way shop from the 1930s until the 1980s.
 CSX closed the Martinsburg shops starting in 1985 and were fully closed in 1988.

-In the late 1980s, one of the two historic roundhouses was destroyed by an arsonist.
+In the early 1990s, one of the two historic roundhouses (the East Roundhouse constructed in 1872) was destroyed by an arsonist.
 However, the site still contains numerous antebellum shop buildings and one roundhouse.
 It is now a National Historic Landmark; the surviving historic roundhouse has stood the test of time with very few architectural changes.
-The Martinsburg Roundhouse has a deeply rooted history and can be toured today by appointment only.
+It is the only one of its kind left in the United States.
+The Martinsburg Roundhouse has a deeply rooted history and can be toured today by appointment and walk-ins are welcome.